 In the United States, up until 2010, there existed no formal training that was Nationally recognized for hiking & backpacking guides.
 Our curriculum, training and assessments have been approved by the National Park Service, Department of the Interior and International Mountain Leaders from European and South American countries.
+We currently have over 700 certified guides.

 Hiking & Backpacking Guides operate on Class I to IV terrain in a wilderness setting.
 The skills and equipment involved to safely travel with clients or groups on this terrain are specialized to the industry.